 Total workout time: 44 minutes

-You can run mile repeats on a: Try this workout early in the training cycle, and then every 1 to 2 weeks again in the last few weeks of the training cycle.
+Run 1 mile at 20-30 seconds faster than goal half-marathon pace or around an RPE 7.5-8: Try this workout early in the training cycle, and then every one to two weeks again in the last few weeks of the training cycle.

 How to do it:

-• 6 x 2 minutes at a harder effort, followed by 2 minutes easy
+- Run for 2 minutes at a harder effort, followed by 2 minutes easy.
+Repeat 6 times.

 Intermediate Half Marathon Workouts